Home > Moneyline vs Spread – Which Bet Is Better?

 If you are going to make a bet on the Chicago Bulls, then they will have to win this game by at least eight points to make this a successful wager.
 The Milwaukee Bucks can make you a winner by losing the game by seven points or less, or pulling off the upset.

-Go with the spread
+Go with the Spread Bet Over Moneyline

 If you are into sports betting, then you are probably looking to win some money.
 The best way to do that is by taking some risks.
 Betting against the spread provides a much better opportunity to do this.